chrisryan91/PremierLeagueTable/README.md

 #### Google Sheet Integration
 - The program interacts with a Google Sheet document titled *League table*.
 The document contains two worksheets titled *standings* and *fixtures*.
 Data is taken from the *fixtures* worksheet.
 Resulting data updates both the *fixtures* and *standings* worksheet. *Standings* maintains the sorted league.
 - The *fixtures* sheet stores the values for the goals scored for each team and the goal difference for each team for each game.
-- The *standings* sheet stores the points for each team and the goal difference over the course of the entire season.
+- The *standings* sheet stores the points for each team and the goal difference throughout of the entire season.

 #### Interface and Interaction
 - The menu will provide users with an interface with different options.
 Each option has further options to choose from i.e. entering match results.
 The option to return to the menu is available at any point while running the program.